VoyageWang/voyagewang.github.io/_pages/about.md

 I am a first-year master student at Shenzhen International Graduate School, Tsinghua University.
 I am fortunate to be supervised by Prof. [Yansong Tang](https://andytang15.github.io/) in IVG@SZ group.
 Before that, I got B.S. in Electric and Electronic Engineering from the University of Electronic and Science Technology of China (UESTC) in 2024.

-My research interests lie in Computer Vision, such as Multimodal Learning,Segmentation, Tracking.
+My research interests lie in Computer Vision, such as Multimodal Learning, Segmentation, Tracking.

 [Email](mailto: yuji-wan24@mails.tsinghua.edu.cn) / [Google Schoolar](https://scholar.google.com/citations?hl=en&user=oRpCyGkAAAAJ)